alisonchou/mastermind/README.md

 [Master Mastermind](https://mastermastermind.herokuapp.com/)!
 Gone are the days of waiting for the other player to place pegs.
-Now, you can code-break all on your own, and our magic will intelligently generate codes, clues, and hints. 🤯
+Now, you can code-break all on your own, and our magic will generate the codes, clues, and hints. 🤯

 ## How to play 🖱️